cablevsfiberinternet

 Remote worker (single)AT&T Fiber 300

 Symmetric 300 Mbps up vs Spectrum's 20 Mbps up.
-For a solo remote worker, AT&T at $55/mo is $5 more than Spectrum entry tier with vastly superior upload.
+For a solo remote worker, AT&T at $50/mo matches Spectrum's entry-tier price with vastly superior upload.

 The upload math is decisive.
 AT&T 1 Gig gives 1 Gbps up.
 Spectrum Gig gives 35 Mbps up.
 Two video calls plus cloud backup will saturate Spectrum's upload.
 AT&T handles it comfortably.